 Best Interest-Free Card for Young Professionals

 This is a smart card to use if you know you’ll be buying some expensive items but don’t have all the money to pay for them at once.
-The HSBC Gold Mastercard® offers 0% Introductory APR on credit card purchases for the first 18 months from account opening (18) and charges no annual fee for the convenience.
+The Citi® Diamond Preferred® Credit Card offers a 0% introductory APR on new purchases and balance transfers for 18 months and charges no annual fee for the convenience.

 How Do I Choose a Credit Card for the First Time?